Paid Annual Leave

-Workers are entitled to a statutory minimum amount of paid annual leave in each leave year of 5.6 weeks or pro-rata (maximum 28 days).
+Workers are entitled to a statutory minimum amount of paid annual leave in each leave year of 5.6 weeks or pro-rata up to a maximum of 28 days.

-A week’s paid leave means the paid time a worker would work in a working week, so for example if a worker works five days a week, a week’s paid leave means five days’ leave and if a worker works two days a week a week’s paid leave means two days’ paid leave.
+A week’s paid leave means the paid time a worker would work in a working week, so if a worker works five days a week, a week’s paid leave means five days of leave and if a worker works two days a week a week’s paid leave means two days of paid leave.

 The entitlement to paid annual leave is from the first day that a worker is employed.
-However, during the first year of employment, a worker may only take one-twelfth of the annual entitlement in each month, rounded to the nearest full day.
+During the first year of employment, a worker may only take one-twelfth of the annual entitlement in each month, rounded to the nearest full day.

 A worker is to be paid for their leave according to sections 221-224 of the Employment Rights Act 1996, which determine the amount of a week’s pay for the purposes of that Act.